ch4mpy/spring-addons/samples/tutorials/README.md

 It is important to work with https when exchanging access tokens, otherwise tokens can be leaked and user identity stolen.
 For this reason, many tools and libs will complain if you use http.
 If you don't have one already, [generate a self-signed certificate](https://github.com/ch4mpy/self-signed-certificate-generation) for your dev machine.

 ## 3. <a name="scenarios"/>Tutorials Scenarios
-In the following, you'll first find tutorials with the "official" Spring Boot starters and then some using the alternate starters proposed by this repository.
+In the following, you'll first find tutorials with just the "official" Spring Boot starters and then some using the alternate starters proposed by this repository.

-There is a double motivation behind this:
+There is a triple motivation behind this:
-- demo how much simpler OAuth2 configuration is with the alternate starters we propose here
+- demo how much simpler OAuth2 configuration is with `spring-addons-starter-oidc`
 - explain what is auto-configured (in addition to what already is by the official starters)
+- demo test annotations usage with just `spring-addons-oauth2-test`.
+Tests in projects at `3.1.` and `3.2.` are declined in three versions:
+  * MockMvc request post-processor or WebTestClient mutator
+  * `@WithMockAuthentication`, defining authorities and name inline
+  * `@WithMockJwt`, loading claim-set from a classpath resource and using the `Converter<Jwt, ? extends AbstractAuthenticationToken>` in the security configuration to turn it into an Authentication instance

 ### 3.1.
-Basic OAuth2 Resource Server With `spring-boot-starter-oauth2-resource-server`
+OAuth2 Resource Server With Just `spring-boot-starter-oauth2-resource-server`
 Configure Spring Boot 3 applications as OAuth2 resource server (REST API) with authorities mapping to enable RBAC using roles defined on OIDC Providers.

 This tutorials are using only the "official" `spring-boot-starter-oauth2-resource-server` and are available for both [servlets](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/servlet-resource-server) and [reactive applications](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-resource-server).

 ### 3.2.
-Basic OAuth2 Client With `spring-boot-starter-oauth2-client`
+OAuth2 Client With Just `spring-boot-starter-oauth2-client`
 Configure Spring Boot 3 applications as OAuth2 clients (Thymeleaf UI) with login, logout and authorities mapping to enable RBAC using roles defined on OIDC Providers.

 This tutorials are using only the "official" `spring-boot-starter-oauth2-client` and are available for both [servlets](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/servlet-client) and [reactive applications](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-client)